-A student's response to a violation of the Bi-College drug policy should be governed. first of all, by the care and concern for other individuals which are embodied in the Social Honor Codes.
+A student's response to a violation of the College's drug policy will be governed, first and foremost, by the care and concern for other individuals, which are embodied in the Social Honor Codes.
 The following guidelines are not meant to cover all situations.
-They are intended, instead, to remind students of the variety of resources available and to reassure them about the consequences of seeking help.
-When a student is concerned about another student's drug use and its self-destructive potential, they should express their concern and, if appropriate, encourage that student to seek confidential help from one of the counselors, nurses or physicians on either campus or from a professional off campus.
-If confrontation does not seem appropriate or proves ineffective, the concerned individual should turn to the drug and alcohol counselor, a counselor, the counseling director, the medical director or dean for advice on how to intervene and help.
+They are intended, instead, to remind students of the variety of resources available and to reassure them about the benefits of seeking help.
+When a student is concerned about another student's drug use, they should express their concern and, if appropriate, encourage that student to seek confidential help from one of the counselors, nurses or physicians on either campus or from a professional off campus.

+If talking with the student does not seem appropriate or proves ineffective, the concerned individual should turn to a counselor, the counseling director, the medical director, or dean for advice on how to intervene and help.
 Advice may be sought without revealing the identity of the student needing help.

-If a student's behavior as a result of drug use has disturbed or harmed other individuals or the community in a more general sense, the behavior itself should be dealt with through the usual Honor Code procedure at either mediation is necessary, the members of the Bryn Mawr Honor Board or the Haverford Honor Council should be consulted.
-The drug use that may have caused the behavior should not be viewed as an excuse, but as a second problem for which the individual may be encouraged to seek help from a professional counselor.
-In cases where the Honor Council or Board is asked to intervene, they will deal with the specific behavior that has been brought to them and may recommend that the individual go to a counselor for evaluation and help with any underlying substance abuse.
-Problems with behavior related to drug use that involve Bryn Mawr graduate students or special students who are not bound by the Social Honor Code should be referred to the Deans of the Graduate Schools if they cannot be resolved by the individual concerned.
-If an individual's involvement with drugs is such that it, or behavior associated with it, is violent or life-threatening, it should be brought to the attention of a dean or College physician without delay by any member of the community who becomes aware of the situation.
-Thus, a counselor, peer educator, dean, physician, or Honor Board/Council member who was working with a student on any aspect of his or her involvement with drugs would, as in any other life-threatening situation, be bound to report the problem to the Dean of the appropriate college when the potential for violence or loss of life requires immediate administrative action.
+If a student's behavior as a result of drug use has disturbed or harmed other individuals or the community in a more general sense, the behavior itself should be dealt with through the usual Honor Code procedure at either College beginning with a conversation.

+If mediation is necessary, the members of the Bryn Mawr Honor Board or the Haverford Honor Council should be consulted.
+The substance use that may have caused the behavior should be seen as a second problem for which the individual may be encouraged to seek help from a professional counselor.
+In cases where the Honor Council or Board is asked to intervene, they will deal with the specific behavior that has been brought to them and may recommend that the individual go to a counselor for evaluation and help with any underlying substance use issue.
+Bryn Mawr graduate students or special students who are not bound by the Social Honor Code should be referred to the Deans of the Graduate Schools.

+If an individual's involvement with drugs is such that, or behavior associated with it, is violent or lifethreatening, it should be brought to the attention of a dean or College health provider without delay by any member of the community who becomes aware of the situation.
+Thus, a counselor, peer educator, dean, health provider, or Honor Board/Council member who was working with a student on any aspect of his or her involvement with drugs would, as in any other life-threatening situation, be bound to report the problem to the Dean of the appropriate college when the potential for violence or loss of life requires immediate administrative action.
 Some cases, such as the sale or distribution of drugs, may not present immediate danger to life but may have legal implications which are administrative concerns, as well as social consequences which are student concerns.
 In these situations, joint action by the Dean and the Honor Board/Council may be necessary.